Delta456/box-cli-maker/README.md

 This library allows the usage of custom wrapping of `Content` so that the Box formed would not be out of bounds or be according to your own need.

-To enable this `Config.AllowWrapping` must be set to `true` and you can also provide your own wrapping limit via `Config.WrappingLimit`.
-By default the wrapping limit is `2*TermWidth/3` where `TermWidth` is terminal's width when the flag above is set to `true`.
+To enable this `Config.AllowWrapping` must be set to `true` plus you can also provide your own wrapping limit via `Config.WrappingLimit` which has a default value of `2*TermWidth/3` where `TermWidth` is terminal's width.

 ### Note